Child Support FAQs

 Arrears is another name for past due support, and it refers to child support payments that have been missed or skipped.
 If you skipped payments, you’re still legally obligated to pay the accumulated costs.
 Sometimes people with large amounts of past due support face consequences, like having their driver’s license revoked, tax refunds garnished, and in extreme cases, incarceration.

 No. If you give money to someone—or buy them groceries, diapers, etc.—it is considered a gift.
-The other parent would need to sign an affidavit telling the court that they received the support payment directly from you in order for you to receive credit.
-It is very important to make your child support payments through family support division (FSD).
-Some payment options include:
+The other parent would need to sign an affidavit telling the court that they received the support payment directly from you for you to receive credit.
+It is very important to make your child support payments through the Family Support Division (FSD).
+Some payment options in Missouri include:

 Past due support (arrears) can be forgiven by the PRS, but it must be done by filing an affidavit through the court or FSD.